rkonoplev/dniester/docs/en/PROJECT_OVERVIEW.md

 **Name**: Phoebe — Open Source Headless CMS
-**Type**: Open Source Headless Content Management System (Hybrid Architecture) **Migration**: Drupal 6 → Modern Headless Spring Boot + Optional Frontend Templates **Status**: Headless Backend production-ready, Reference Frontend Templates planned **License**: MIT (Open Source)
+**Type**: Open Source Headless Content Management System (Hybrid Architecture) **Migration Context**: The project was developed to facilitate migration from legacy systems, such as Drupal 6, to a modern Headless Spring Boot with optional Frontend Templates.
+**Status**: Headless Backend production-ready.
+Reference Frontend Templates are in active development.
+**License**: MIT (Open Source)

 ## Business Goals

 1. Replace outdated legacy backends with a modern headless architecture.
-2. Provide an intuitive and flexible content management experience.
+2. Provide an an intuitive and flexible content management experience.
 3. Optimize performance for high-traffic scenarios.
 4. Enable future integrations with any digital platform or service.
 5. Provide a robust, API-first foundation for custom development.